 SIL-UND and its faculty have also developed textbooks in linguistics and other instructional materials.

 For application materials for the M.A. degree or general information about graduate study at UND

 For specific questions about the M.A. in Linguistics

 P 701.777.0575 (this number is available only during the summer while SIL is in session)

 For information on the SIL program and courses it offers at UND

-See also the pages of contact information for SIL-UND and the online application forms.
+See also the pages of SIL-UND contact information and the online application forms.
 (Application to take SIL courses is different from application to the M.A. program.
 If you’re not sure which you want to do, see the discussion above.)

 For information on courses taught by the Department of English Language and Literature